-Brian O’Neill Gallery, BA 57, LLD 10, is an indefatigable civic leader and a champion of higher education.
-He is also one of Canada’s most beloved Irishman — and for good reason.
+Brian O’Neill Gallery, BA 57, LLD 10, was an indefatigable civic leader and a champion of higher education.
+He was also one of Canada’s most beloved Irishman — and for good reason.

 “He combines the capacity to dream big dreams with the practical skills to ensure that they become reality,” said Michael Kenneally, principal and chair of Canadian Irish Studies, on November 1, 2010.
 That day, Gallery received an honorary doctorate in recognition of his outstanding contributions and ongoing dedication to Concordia.

 The former mayor of Westmount graduated from Loyola College in 1957.
 He maintained contact with his alma mater partly through the alumni association of which he was the president in the early 1970s.
 In 2007, he organized the golden anniversary celebration of his graduating class and helped secure funding for what became the Loyola Class of ‘57 Bursary.